English Electric Lightning: Overview

 The fuselage was tightly packed, leaving no room for fuel tankage or main landing gear.
 While the notched delta wing lacked the volume of a standard delta wing, each wing contained a fairly conventional three-section main fuel tank and leading-edge tank, holding 312 impgal; the wing flaps also each contained a 33 impgal fuel tank and an additional 5 impgal was contained in a fuel recuperator, bringing the aircraft's total internal fuel capacity to 700 impgal.
 The main landing gear was sandwiched outboard of the main tanks and aft of the leading edge tanks, with the flap fuel tanks behind.
 The long main gear legs retracted toward the wingtip, necessitating an exceptionally thin main tyre inflated to the high pressure of 330–350 psi.
 On landing the No. 1 engine was usually shut down when taxiing to save brake wear, as keeping both engines running at idle power was still sufficient to propel the Lightning to 80 mph if brakes were not used.
-Dunlop Maxaret anti-skid brakes were fitted.
+Dunlop Maxaret anti-lock brakes were fitted.

 The Lightning fuel capacity was increased with a conformal ventral fuel tank.
 A rocket engine pack containing a Napier Double Scorpion engine and 200 impgal of high-test peroxide (HTP) to drive the rocket turbopump, and act as an oxidiser, was planned to be located in place of the ventral tank and would boost performance if non-afterburning engines were fitted.
 Fuel for the rocket would come from the aircraft fuel supply.
 The rocket engine option was cancelled in 1958 when it was established that performance with afterburning Avon engines was acceptable.
 The ventral store was routinely used as an extra fuel tank, holding 247 impgal of usable fuel.
 On later variants of the Lightning, a ventral weapons pack could be installed to equip the aircraft alternatively with different armaments, including missiles, rockets, and cannons.